"Loneliness has followed me my whole life. Everywhere. In bars, in cars, sidewalks, stores, everywhere. There's no escape. I am God's lonely man."

 Finger Gun: Done a few times by Travis in the seedy porn theatres.
 Also, after his rampage, Travis tries to shoot himself, but he's out of ammunition.
 When the police arrives, he places his index finger against his temple like a gun and pretends to shoot himself in the head several times.

 Hypocrite: Travis.
-He's not slow to talk to complete strangers about his disgust at the scum and filth on the streets, but he himself is a borderline racist; he's shown as viewing black characters with extreme suspicion, but with no justification.
+Arguably.
+He's not slow to talk to complete strangers about his disgust at the scum and filth on the streets, but he himself is a borderline racist; while he claims to pick up black passengers, he's shown as viewing black characters with extreme suspicion, but with no justification.
 He also shoots the black stick-up guy in the store without giving him a chance to drop his gun.